 Both binary code analysis and source code analysis can incorporate security assessment processes into the software development life cycle (SDLC).

-When asked the question between BCA and SCA which one you should choose to maintain a secure development environment in your organization?
+When asked the question between BCA and SCA which one you should choose to maintain a secure development environment in your organisation?

 Here are a few answers which we got from security researchers from various technology companies in the mobile security ecosystem.